-This premiere environmental event happens but once every five years and is a catalyst for creativity, learning and collaboration.
-Be part of this highly anticipated community gathering to share discoveries, accomplishments, challenges and opportunities related to our natural environment and the critters who call it home.
+This premiere community-wide environmental event happens once every five years and is a catalyst for creativity, learning and collaboration.
+Be part of this highly anticipated gathering of 200–250 people to share exciting discoveries, accomplishments, challenges and opportunities.
+We need your help to make it happen!

 Environment is the Nexus: